pgRouting/workshop/docs/source/chapters/SQLfunction.rst

   * ``seq``, ``name``, ``cost``, ``azimuth`` and the ``geomtery``
   * The geometry of the route path in human readable form & binary form

-..
-Not using
-    :language: sql
-     WARNING: Could not lex literal_block as "sql".
-Highlighting skipped.

 .. literalinclude:: solutions/wrapper_problems.sql
   :linenos: